GoogleChrome/web.dev/src/site/content/en/blog/youtube-media-capabilities/index.md

 ## The Solution

-The [Media Capabilities](https://wicg.github.io/media-capabilities/) API allows websites to get more information about the client’s video decode performance and make an informed decision about which codec and resolution to deliver to the user.
+The [Media Capabilities](https://wicg.github.io/media-capabilities/) API allows websites to get more information about the client's video decode performance and make an informed decision about which codec and resolution to deliver to the user.
 Specifically, the API provides the developer with an estimate of the smoothness and power efficiency of a particular codec and resolution